 EPR Properties (EPR) Gains As Market Dips: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 2.24% over the past month, lagging the Finance sector's gain of 3% and the S&P 500's gain of 5.85% in that time.
+Heading into today, shares of the real estate investment trust had gained 4.8% over the past month, outpacing the Finance sector's loss of 1.97% and the S&P 500's gain of 0.17% in that time.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.50 per share and revenue of $547.52 million.
-These totals would mark changes of +38.04% and +14.33%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.50 per share and revenue of $552.76 million, which would represent changes of +38.04% and +15.43%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for EPR Properties.
+It is also important to note the recent changes to analyst estimates for EPR Properties.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.46% higher.
-EPR Properties is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+EPR Properties currently has a Zacks Rank of #1 (Strong Buy).

 Click to get this free report